Skip to Main Content

 Green Open Access

-• outputs are published in the traditional manner but a version of the work is archived in an open access repository, such as Pure
+• Outputs are published in the traditional manner but a version of the work is archived in an open access repository, such as Pure

-• the permitted version is normally the author accepted manuscript (AAM) however publishers are increasingly stipulating which versions can and can't be uploaded to repositories
+• The permitted version is normally the author accepted manuscript (AAM) however publishers are increasingly stipulating which versions can and can't be uploaded to repositories

-• this route involves no fee to the publisher
+• This route involves no fee to the publisher

-• publishers often require an embargo (typically 12-24 months) be put in place before the research becomes freely accessible via the repository
+• Publishers often require an embargo (typically 12-24 months) be put in place before the research becomes freely accessible via the repository

-• if you want to check whether the journal that you want to publish in has an embargo period or any other notable licensing requirements then use SHERPA RoMEO to find out about your publishers' conditions for open access archiving.
+• If you want to check whether the journal that you want to publish in has an embargo period or any other notable licensing requirements then use SHERPA RoMEO to find out about your publishers' conditions for open access archiving.

 Unless you choose the Gold route to open access, the University of Bath Open Access Mandate requires that the Green route is followed by all staff publishing peer-reviewed journal articles and published conference proceedings.
 This requirement is in place because these outputs must be openly available to be eligible for the next REF.
 For further information, please visit our pages about REF open access requirements.